Neighbours: The Finale: Positive analysis

 Shannen Findlay from Mamamia wrote that viewers were "understandably nervous" about Toadie and Melanie's wedding considering his past dramatic weddings.
 Findlay was "thankful" the wedding went "smoothly".
 She described Paine's dialogue dressed in a gorilla costume as "pretty emotional and corny".
 Imbruglia and Valance's cameos were described as "one heck of a surprise" and summarised the finale as an "emotional episode".
 A writer from STV News stated "Neighbours closed out its final moments with emotional reunions, a joyful wedding and a nostalgic tribute to past and present stars."
 They assessed that the wedding "provides moments of reunion and love" and the cameo video a "star-studded line-up" filled with "emotional tributes".
 Naomi Clarke and Kaitlin Easton from Daily Record headlined "Neighbours ends 37-year run with nostalgia, emotional reunions and wedding joy."
 They added that Susan's speech was "poignant".

 Claudia Connell from Weekend the episode had the "promise to be an emotional farewell" given all of the returning cast members.
 Steven Murphy from the Daily Express Saturday Magazine opined that the "action" in the episode mainly focuses on Toadie and Melanie's wedding and "contains several surprises".
 Jon Peake, editor of Total TV Guide opined that the finale allowed viewers to "wallow in nostalgia as a slew of old faces return."
 A Total TV Guide writer added that they were grateful Neighbours had "the chance to go out in a blaze of glory" and branded the wedding theme a "truly joyful occasion".
 A TV Mag writer stated their disbelief that the show was ending and branded the finale three episodes forming the finale as "emotional".
 Simon Timblick and Sarah Selwood from TVTimes branded the episode a "prime-time double-length episode celebrating its history."
-They thought that the returnees provided "more magic in the air" and that producers delivered on their promise to end the show on a "incredible high".
+They thought that the returnees provided "more magic in the air" and that producers delivered on their promise to end the show on an "incredible high".
 Writing for Whattowatch.com, Timblick wrote it was an "emotional send-off" filled with romance, reunions and surprise appearances.